iugamarian/links/README.md

 # Test hard disk reliability before using it, deletes all data

+su -

+sudo -s

 badblocks -wsv -b 4096 /dev/sdX

+Just do a single pass of writes, and a short SMART test.
+Should be enough if you

+want an initial "is the disk clean" check.
+After buying, or before selling a drive:

+badblocks -wsv -t 0x00 /dev/sdX

+smartctl -t short /dev/sdX

 # Bucharest good food restaurant: